 Best Chocolate: Nubocha Vegan Chocolate Arrib Gelato

 The Nubocha Chocolate Arriba is crafted by Gianluca Franzoni, the founder and creator of Domori, one of Italy’s finest chocolate brands.
 Franzoni was on a mission to make the best-tasting, health-conscious gelato—and he may have nailed it.
-Perhaps what makes it so great is that it’s sweetened only with allulose and has a super clean ingredient list.
+Perhaps what makes it so great is that it’s sweetened only with allulose and has a short ingredient list.
 Here’s the best part: It has 0 grams of net carbs, so you can enjoy a serving (or more) without worrying about getting kicked out of ketosis.